Pozyx launches American presence with Upstate officeNovember 29, 2021

 After further evaluation of the landscapes – and access to multiple markets and potential customers – “it was more interesting to be in the South,” Ghys adds.

 Tangible Factors: Proximity to Markets & Time Zones

 “And Greenville is the perfect gateway to the South.
-Not only to South Carolina, but in the month I’ve been here, I’ve been visiting with customers in North Carolina, Georgia, and Florida.
+Not only to South Carolina, but in my first month here, I visited with customers in North Carolina, Georgia, and Florida.
 It’s a perfect gateway to do business with the rest of the south and with the rest of America.”

 What’s more: the Upstate and surrounding areas are home to a dense array of innovative technology and manufacturing companies, names such as BMW, Boeing, SANY America and Kubota, all accessible during the course of a business day.